AyoEasy/Easylink-Mobile-IOS/README.md

 # Issue Tracker for Easylink-Mobile-IOS

-This repository is used to track issues for our main project located at [Main Project].
+This repository is used to track issues for our main project.

 ## Purpose